-When it comes to bringing liquor back into the U.S. from international jaunts, the biggest source of fear and confusion is duty, aka the duty free exemption.
+When it comes to bringing liquor back into the U.S. from international jaunts, the biggest source of fear and confusion is duty, aka the duty free exemption, aka the duty free limit.
 Generally speaking, U.S. residents can return to the U.S. with one liter of spirits, duty free.
 The U.S. Customs and Border Patrol (CBP) site says this:

 Generally, one liter of alcohol per person may be entered into the U.S. duty-free by travelers who are 21 or older, although travelers coming from the U.S. Virgin Islands or other Caribbean countries are entitled to more.